top of page

 • How does Footnote Journal publish?

 There are two versions of each issue – print and online.
 Environmental concerns and our budget limits our printing capability.
-Our printed edition is curated according to grades awarded, quality of work, and issue themes.
+Our printed edition is curated according to quality of work and issue themes.
 Our online edition includes all edited submissions for that edition that have been approved by the team.

 • What happens when I submit my article?